Did King Solomon die in a state of broken fellowship with God or did he have union with God through faith?

 Later God granted Solomon the privilege of building the Temple.
 At the dedication of the Temple, Solomon had these words to say to the people.

 Let your heart therefore be wholly devoted to the LORD our God, to walk in His statutes and to keep His commandments, as at this day.
 (NASB) 1 Kings 8:61

 Solomon’s kingdom grew along with his fame.
 1 Kings 10 and Ecclesiastes 2:1-11 describe the great wealth of Solomon.
 1 Kings 11:3 tells us that he had 700 wives, princesses, and 300 concubines.
-Now many men would like to have been that man.
 God also tells us that Solomon was the wisest man of his time.